marius-test/gribouille_and_mecanique/README.md

 # gribouille_and_mecanique

-My original videogame in **Godot Engine 4**.
+An original 2D pixel art RPG developed in **Godot Engine 4**.

-Pixel art/retro style RPG about my two cats: Gribouille (the black cat) and Mecanique (the grey cat).
+This game tells a retro-style story inspired by my two cats: Gribouille (the black cat) and Mecanique (the grey cat).

-Coded by me, assets by Mélanie (my girlfriend).
+The game is coded by me, with all art assets created by Mélanie S. (my partner).

-Tools used: Godot 4, Aseprite, Resprite (on iPad), Tiled Map Editor, paint.net.

-This project is... **!!!UNDER CONSTRUCTION!!!**
+This is an early-stage prototype with the goal of evolving into a fully original game.

+### Tools used

+- Godot Engine 4
+- Aseprite
+- Resprite (iPad)
+- Tiled Map Editor
+- Paint.NET

+### Current features implemented

+- Character Gribouille with 8-directional movement
+- Walking animations: up, down, left, right (4 frames each)
+- Idle animation (5 frames)
+- Multiple sprites from Mélanie, my partner: Gribouille, Mecanique, plants, trees, terrain, water
+- Walkable prototype map with collision detection
+- Ambient wildlife animations: ducks, birds
+- Main menu featuring a loading animation and concept art of Gribouille

+### Planned features

+- Pixel art retro RPG gameplay
+- Story and quests centered around Gribouille and Mecanique
+- Turn-based or action combat (TBD)
+- Exploration and puzzles
+- Original soundtrack and sound effects
+- Further asset creation and polish